alombi/terremoti/README.md

 **Note: requires iOS 14 or newer and the Scriptable app.**
 ### How to setup
-1. Download the [Scriptable](https://scriptable.app) on your device
+1. Download the [Scriptable](https://scriptable.app) app on your device
 2. Copy the widget's code from the link above
 3. Create a new script in the Scriptable app
 4. Paste the code you just copied